 a. shall stop the timer T1 (Inactivity);

 b. shall stop the timer T2 (Transmit Idle);

-c. shall store the SSRC of transmission participant granted the permission to send media until the transmission is released associated to that Transmission request; and
+c. shall store the User Id of the Transmitting User who is granted the permission to send media until the transmission associated to that Transmission request is released;